 My mom could never make the same thing twice.
 It could be similar, but never exactly the same.
 Unless she was baking, she never measured anything, and would often throw in random leftovers from other meals, or even that she’d brought home from a restaurant.

 Yes, yes it can!

 There was always so much love in my mom’s food!
 That was the one ingredient that she was able to repeat in every recipe.

 I could smell the love (usually the sautéing onions), in my mom’s kitchen as soon as I’d approach the house.
 This was the case when I was a kid walking home from school, when I was in college coming home for a visit, when I brought my now husband to dinner for the first time, and when I’d bring my little boys over to play.
 There was always the scent of a scrumptious meal brewing.

 I hope my boys smell the onions as they approach our house.
 The love, that is.

 I hope you enjoy this Cheesy Pancetta Brussels Sprouts Bake as much as we do — it’s made with love and bundle of other super delicious ingredients!

-Oh, and here are a couple more of my favorite brussels sprouts recipes that happen to be great for Thanksgiving, which is right around the corner:
+Here are a couple more of my favorite brussels sprouts recipes that happen to be great for Thanksgiving:

 This is a comfort food through and through.
 It’s a great side dish but it’s also hearty enough to be a whole meal!